The Official WebSite of David Saks - Online Since 1999

 Memphis, Tennessee 1848 - 2023 CE

-Once a college degree becomes a pedagogue's license to exercise authoritarian hypocrisy
+Once a college degree becomes a pedagogue's license

-the values that they searched for and discovered in the light of western history and religion
+searched for and discovered in the light of western history

-become meritless, trashy, insolvent, obsolete, dishonorable and bankrupted.
+and religion become meritless, trashy, insolvent, obsolete,

 Their lives are filled with insidious nightmares instead of